lewisHome/p3_Behavioural-Cloning/writeup_template.md

 I then built the NVIDIA network using keras 1.0 and tensorflow 1.3.
 I used their network architecture with some minor modifications.
 ![NVIDIAnet](examples/NVIDIAnet.jpg)
 To reduce over fitting I included a dropout layer between each of the fully connected layers.

-As discussed below when driving on the second test track with the NVIDIA network I drove off the track at the first sharp corner.
-I thought that this might be because I was driving into the corner to fast.
-I therefore
+I used an Adam optimizer to control the learning rate parameters.

 ## Results
 ### First Test Track
-Here is a video of my car driving around the test track using my first the car as it drives around the track.
+This video shows the view from the centre camera as the car drives around the track controlled by the NVIDIA network.

 [![Test Track 1](http://img.youtube.com/vi/4JAOSOL8AaM/0.jpg)](http://www.youtube.com/watch?v=4JAOSOL8AaM)

 ### Second Test Track
+This video shows the view from the centre camera as the car drives around the second track.
+As you can see it crashes almost immediatly.

 [![Test Track 2](http://img.youtube.com/vi/GJ1nuov5qo4/0.jpg)](http://www.youtube.com/watch?v=GJ1nuov5qo4)

 ## Second Network Architecture
-I thought that perhaps the reason I keep driving off the second track at the first sharp corner is because I was driving too fast into the corner.
-[Drive.py line xx](drive.py) sets the speed to a constant value.
-So I decided to build a second network that predicts the throttle and the steering angle.
+For fun I decided to design a netwrok architecture that would allow the car to control the steering and speed of the car.
 I built the network using the functional API from keras2.0 and TensorFlow1.3.
+The network essentially copies the NVIDIA network but I added seperate fully connected layers to control the speed of the car.
+I only used additional fully connected layers as my thinking is that the convolutional layers understand the image and the fully connected layers make the decisions based on what is in the image - I might have the wrong end of the stick here.
 ![Steering_and_throttle_net](examples/Steering_and_Throttle_net.jpg)

+### Speed Control Data Augmentation
+I added a method of augementating speed control values.
+For images where I applied a translation to the image I decreased the throttle value as you would drive the car slower whilst cornering.

+    def translate_throttel(throttle, tr_x, tr_y, trans_range):
+    throttel_translate = throttle - (tr_x/trans_range)*.2 - (tr_y/trans_range)*.4
+    if throttel_translate > 1:
+        throttel_translate = 1
+    elif throttel_translate < 0:
+        throttel_translate = 0
+    return throttel_translate

+### Changes to drive.py
+I modified the drive.py file to allow control of the throttle and steering.
+The modified file is in the repository as drive_steer_throttle.py

+    steering_angle = float(model.predict(image_array[None, :, :, :], batch_size=1)[0])
+    throttle = float(model.predict(image_array[None, :, :, :], batch_size=1)[1])

 ### Steering and Speed Network on First Test Track
+The car does not drive around the first track as well as the NVIDIA network, it is a bit unsteady.
+This could potentially be solved by running the network for another epoch however the network took a number of hours to train so I haven't done that.
 [![Speed and Steering Test Track 1](http://img.youtube.com/vi/S24oqghSpZE/0.jpg)](http://www.youtube.com/watch?v=S24oqghSpZE)

 ### Steering and Speed Network on Second Test Track
+The car performs equally poorly on the second test track.
 [![Speed and Steering Test Track 2](http://img.youtube.com/vi/O9UqGwBDQTM/0.jpg)](http://www.youtube.com/watch?v=O9UqGwBDQTM)

 ## Conclusions
+This repo contains code which has repeated NVIDIA's end-to-end method of controlling the steering of a car using a convolution neural network.
+The car has successfully negotiated the first track.
+An attempt was made to make the model generaliable enough to negotiate the second track purly through data augmentation, though this was unsuccessful.
+The second track had a number of more complicated features on the track including road signs, changes in gradient, shadows and sharper corners.
+I am pretty confident that if I had collected data from driving around the second track for training the network that this network would be able to succesfully negotiate the second track.

+The repo also contains code and a network to control the steering and speed of the car.
+While the model was able to negotiate the second track it was more usnteady than the standard network.
+With more time and effort I suspect I could get the steering to a similar standard but the network does take much longer to train so I haven't had time to do that at this point.